lrcfmd/ipcsp/README.md

 This package provides implementation of this encoding for uniform grids in cubic unit cells, where the interaction energy is a sum of periodic Coulombic interaction computed using Ewald summation method and Buckingham repulsion.
-A special interaction potential for Ca-Al-Si-O phase field is provided as well.
+An example of interaction potential is provided for Ca-Al-Si-O phase field.
 In the current implementation, the resulting integer programs can be solved either using Gurobi or D-Wave quantum annealer.